-When global information firm Nielsen created a predictive model to retain key talent, it found that when it approach at-risk talent with job improvements, it was able to retain 40% of these so-called ‘flight-risk’ employees, and improve their chance of staying by 48%.
+When global information firm Nielsen created a predictive model to retain key talent, it found that when it approach at-risk talent with job improvements, it was able to retain 40 per cent of these so-called ‘flight-risk’ employees, and improve their chance of staying by 48 per cent.

-Shoe retailer Clarks recently used analytics to establish a clear link between engagement of employees and its impact on individual and company performance [a 1% improvement in engagement created a 0.4% rise in business performance].
+Shoe retailer Clarks recently used analytics to establish a clear link between engagement of employees and its impact on individual and company performance [a 1 per cent improvement in engagement created a 0.4 per cent rise in business performance].
 It found length of tenure of a store manager was a major indicator of performance, allowing the company to create a template for high-performing stores and an engagement toolkit for managers to use to boost performance.

 “The insights collected by data & analytics goes further than just tracking performance and evaluating motivation, he says.
 “It can be used to identify and forecast a low performing employee.
 The data can be analysed to identify patterns and a plan can be implemented to improve performance”

-3. It creates better compensation and incentive programmes
+3. HR analytics creates better compensation and incentive programmes

 Clever analytics can determine whether each additional percentage of bonus translates into either improved retention or performance, even identifying groups for whom pay rises or other incentives plans make no differences at all (allowing considerable savings from ‘wasted’ payments to be made).

-Analytics firm The Brew found that if engineers at one major company it worked with got a 12% raise, it translated to retention rates 15% higher than those who got just a 5% rise.
+Analytics firm The Brew found that if engineers at one major company it worked with got a 12 per cent raise, it translated to retention rates 15 per cent higher than those who got just a 5 per cent rise.

-Employee retention starts with cultural fit and humans are a poor judge of it, with 66% of CFOs saying they themselves have got it wrong (according to research by Robert Half).
+Employee retention starts with cultural fit and humans are a poor judge of it, with 66 per cent of CFOs saying they themselves have got it wrong (according to research by Robert Half).

 Analytics doesn’t just better assess psychometric profiling, it is now being used in video interviews, establishing a profile around attributes like trustworthiness based on analysing hundreds of split-second facial expressions.
 The analytics claim to be ethnicity-blind, but characteristics-accurate.

-Technology provider Hirevue claims its algorithms are so good they find salespeople who make 15% more sales than typically sourced hires.
+Technology provider Hirevue claims its algorithms are so good they find salespeople who make 15 per cent more sales than typically sourced hires.
 Charles Hipps, founder, Oleeo says: “Algorithmic techniques like data mining can help eliminate human biases, enabling employers to better understand what drives performance.
 It also encourages them to move away from familiar tried and tested approaches.”

-5. It makes real change to company culture
+5. HR analytics makes real change to company culture

 “By identifying different personalities and using that information to shape tailored approaches, organisations can build the cultures they want, and the recruitment rules to hire against it,” says Megan Barbier, VP of human resources, Wrike.